Homemade apple carrot muffins are so moist and flavorful. The perfect breakfast or dessert treat with fresh fruit and vegetables inside!

 How do you shred carrots for muffins?

+You can use this technique for many of our easy carrot recipes.
 I mean it isn’t much different than cheese but I’ll give you a quick rundown.

 - First use a vegetable peeler to remove the very top layer that kinda’ looks dirty.